jjmendezrodriguez/holbertonschool-higher_level_programming/python-hello_world/README.md

 ## Task:

- * 0. Hello, print
+ * 0.Hello, print
     Printing the script, Programming is like building a multilingual puzzle

- * 1. Print integer
+ * 1.Print integer